 This standard identifies seventeen (17) conformance classes.
 One conformance class is defined for each Package in the UML model.
 Each conformance class is defined by one requirements class.
 The tests in Annex A are organized by Requirements Class.
 So an implementation of the Core conformance class must pass all tests specified in Annex A for the Core requirements class.

-Of these seventeen conformance classes, only the Core conformance class is mandatory.
+Of the seventeen conformance classes, only the Core conformance class is mandatory.
 All other conformance classes are optional.
 In the case where a conformance class has a dependency on another conformance class, that conformance class shall also be implemented.

-The CityGML Conceptual Model is defined by the CityGML UML model.
-This specification is a representation of that UML model in document form.
+The CityGML Conceptual Model is documented in the CityGML UML model.
+This standard is a representation of that UML model in document form.
 In the case of a discrepancy between the UML model and this document, the UML model is authoritative.

 <<SNIP, SNIP>>